robheittman/mdb2postgresql/README.md

 easily with

     DROP SCHEMA source CASCADE

-The script will escape backslashes, since it is unlikely that PostgreSQL escape codes were intended in source Access data.

 For speed and accuracy, each table is inserted in its own transaction with an exclusive lock over the table.
 The